Review by Karl Verhoven

 In Secrets and Lies the identity of Ronin was adopted by someone in order to infiltrate Japanese gangster cartel the Hand.
 What with everything else that’s been going on the Avengers appear to have forgotten them, but now Ronin is back, but, oddly, there are two of them.
 And Doctor Strange and Iron Fist are now on the team.

 Bendis tells this story well.
 The above puzzle is just one of several examples of how he creates constant tension by switching back and forth through time at appropriately dramatic moments, entwining three separate narratives.
 During the course of the book we learn how these renegade Avengers come together, see them on a couple of rescue missions, and frustrating the official Avengers in an inventive manner.
-It’s also revealed in the final chapter who the new Ronin is.
+In neat symettty it’s also revealed in the final chapter who the new Ronin is.

 This is all amid some spectacular art from Leinil Yu, formerly Leinil Francis Yu, who’s not one to stint on full platoons of ninjas or S.H.I.E.L.D. agents attacking the team.
 His pages are so packed, and generally so well drawn (some cheesecake Spider-Woman illos notwithstanding) that he must work at some speed considering there are no fill-ins during his run.